-2.10.6 Deprecation of numba.core.base.BaseContext.add\user\function()
+2.10.5 Deprecation and removal of numba.core.base.BaseContext. add\user\function()

-add\user\function() offers the same functionality as insert\user\function(), only with a check that the function has already been inserted at least once.
-It is now deprecated as it is no longer used internally and it is expected that it is not used externally.
+add\user\function() offered the same functionality as insert\user\function(), only with a check that the function has already been inserted at least once.
+It is now removed as it was no longer used internally and it was expected that it was not used externally.